ADD CONDITION

 Patients may experience a range of adverse reactions associated with the use of this product.
 Serious adverse reactions include severe sore throat, which, if it persists for more than 2 days or is accompanied by symptoms such as headache, rash, swelling, nausea, or vomiting, warrants prompt consultation with a healthcare professional.
 These symptoms may indicate a serious underlying condition.

-Common adverse reactions necessitating the cessation of use and consultation with a doctor include a cough that persists for more than 1 week, recurs, or is accompanied by fever, rash, or persistent headache, as these could signify a serious condition.
-Additionally, if a sore mouth does not improve within 7 days, or if irritation, pain, or redness persists or worsens, patients should seek medical advice.
+Common adverse reactions necessitate immediate medical attention if they occur.
+Patients should stop use and consult a doctor if a cough persists for more than 1 week, tends to recur, or is accompanied by fever, rash, or persistent headache, as these may also signify a serious condition.
+Additionally, if a sore mouth does not improve within 7 days, or if irritation, pain, or redness persists or worsens, medical advice should be sought.

 Drug Interactions